x45k/better-floppa/README.md

+THIS IS MODIFIED TO HAVE NO BANNABLE FEATURES, IF ONE FEATURE IS BANNABLE, MAKE AN ISSUE AND I WILL REMOVE IT

 # Floppa-Client

 Floppa Client is a 1.8.9 Minecraft Forge mod that provides a collection of qol features for Hypixel Skyblock